 Of course, it is fine to decide against a job in sales.
 However, too often, college students and recent grads rule out sales positions based on flimsy stereotypes and societal misconceptions.

 When people hear the word sales, they imagine a sleazy used car salesman wearing a tattered suit and a creepy smile, while what they should really think Steve Jobs and Warren Buffet and other great, successful businessmen who started their careers as salespeople.

 The truth is, there are many different roles that you can play in the corporate sales world depending on your personality and what you love to do.
-None of them involve running down the street and chasing after clients.
+None of them involves running down the street and chasing after clients.

 Another common reason for people to disapprove sales is that “it’s too unstable.”
 That is because salespeople income is not fixed; it depends on achieving a specific financial target.
 However, people, in my opinion, focus on the empty half!
 They forget to mention that reaching the target means a substantial bonus, i.e., you get rewarded for a job well done.
 A much more fair way of compensating if you ask me.

-Sales is one of the most misunderstood industries, which makes many people hesitant about it when choosing a career path.
+Caption: Sales is one of the most misunderstood industries, which makes many people hesitant about it when choosing a career path.

 The struggle is real

 Stereotypes and misconceptions can go a long way.
 According to WUZZUF’s statistics, there were 33,000 open sales vacancies in the last 12 months while other job roles like the accounting and finance industry only had 3,300 open vacancies, and marketing, business development and administration vacancies all combined had 17,000 vacancies only.